 (c) the arrangements to value the business that typically do not apply to death or total and permanent disability but only to a voluntary and forced exit of a party to a business or a partner.

 In this article, the terms “business” and “business relationship” each have a broad meaning and each refer to basically any business or commercial arrangement, relationship and even covers a partnership.

 Each Consolidated Agreement is different and depends on the instructions of the parties for whom the Consolidated Agreement is prepared.
 This article details the typical provisions for a Consolidated Agreement.

-You might need a Consolidated Agreement if you have entered into a business relationship or a partnership, but you do not have a formal agreement in place for that arrangement, relationship or partnership.
+You might need a Consolidated Agreement if you have entered into a business relationship or a partnership, but you do not have a formal agreement (or any agreement) in place for that arrangement, relationship or partnership.
 A Consolidated Agreement is also helpful if you do have a formal agreement in place for your business relationship or partnership, but that formal agreement does not specify, for example, what will happen if one (or more) of the parties:

 (a) voluntarily wishes to leave the business arrangement, relationship or partnership; or